PDQ Tooling Invests $7.2 Million To Establish Manufacturing Center In Columbia City, Indiana

 “After exploring our options, we are excited to once again say that Indiana is the place for PDQ’s latest operations growth,” said Jerry Busche, Owner of PDQ.
 “With increasing demand for our product, we needed an environment that would help us succeed and one element that has helped boost our success is Indiana’s outstanding business climate.
 Through the hard work of our employees and the dedication to making the best products available, we look forward to continuing on our success here.”

-, Indiana continues to be a state that works for businesses across the industry spectrum,” said Eric Doden, President of the Indiana Economic Development Corporation.
-“Homegrown-Hoosier companies like PDQ experience firsthand the advantages of doing business in Indiana, and we remain committed to building upon our strong workforce
+“From agriculture to automotive, information technology to biotechnology, Indiana continues to be a state that works for businesses across the industry spectrum,” said Eric Doden, President of the Indiana Economic Development Corporation.
+“Homegrown-Hoosier companies like PDQ experience firsthand the advantages of doing business in Indiana, and we remain committed to building upon our strong workforce, robust infrastructure and low tax policies.”